icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [CodeIt.Right](https://submain.com/products/codeit.right.aspx) :copyright: — CodeIt.Right&trade; provides a fast, automated way to ensure that your source code adheres to (your) predefined design and style guidelines as well as best coding practices.

+- [Codemodder](https://codemodder.io/) — Codemodder is a pluggable framework for building expressive codemods.
+Use Codemodder when you need more than a linter or code formatting tool.
+Use it to fix non-trivial security issues and other code quality problems.

 - [CodePatrol](https://cyber-security.claranet.fr/en/codepatrol) :copyright: — Automated SAST code reviews driven by security, supports 15+ languages and includes security training.

 - [codeql](https://github.com/github/codeql) — Deep code analysis - semantic queries and dataflow for several languages with VSCode plugin support.